apacheignite/documentation/data-grid/transactions.md

 [/block]
 Another important point to note here is that a transaction will still fail even if an entry that was simply read (with no modify, cache.put(...)) since the value of the entry could be important to the logic within the initiated transaction.

-Note that key order is important for `READ_COMMITTED` and `REPEATABLE_READ` transactions since the locks are still acquired sequentially in these modes.
+Note that the key order is important for `READ_COMMITTED` and `REPEATABLE_READ` transactions since the locks are still acquired sequentially in these modes.
 [block:api-header]
 {
   "type": "basic",
   "title": "Deadlock-Free Transactions"
 }
 [/block]
-For `OPTIMISTIC` `SERIALIZABLE` transactions this is not the case.
+For `OPTIMISTIC` `SERIALIZABLE` transactions locks are not acquired sequentially.
 In this mode keys can be accessed in any order because transaction locks are acquired in parallel with an additional check allowing Ignite to avoid deadlocks.
 An `OPTIMISTIC` `SERIALIZABLE` transaction will also fail with a `TransactionOptimisticException` if:
  * There is an ongoing `PESSIMISTIC` or non-serializable `OPTIMISTIC` transaction holding a lock on an entry of the `SERIALIZABLE` transaction.
  * There is an ongoing `OPTIMISTIC` `SERIALIZABLE` transaction with a bigger version holding a lock on an entry of the `SERIALIZABLE` transaction.
 [block:callout]